Holiday Notice

 When it comes to organizational change, especially as it relates to increasing organizational agility, human systems are at the heart of the change effort.

-Systems Coaching is Paramount for Organizational Transformation
+Systems Coaching Is Paramount for Organizational Transformation

 When it comes to organizational change, especially as it relates to increasing organizational agility, human systems are at the heart of the change effort.
 This is amplified by the fact that agility at scale is achieved through people, not processes.
 In addition, genuine transformational change cannot happen in organizations without human change.
 Therefore, it is paramount that change agents who are supporting organizational transformations can coach a system and hold an overall systems perspective.
 Oftentimes, people within an organizational system do not have a common understanding of the systems in which they interact.
 Coaching human systems in the space of transformation commonly starts with applying tools and techniques to generate collective awareness and shared understanding of the system, its characteristics, patterns, unique goals, and pain points.
 Trained systems coaches often discuss the need to “reveal” or “expose the system to itself.”
 Developing systems awareness also allows for the identification and/or establishment of important feedback loops to help the system evolve in its chosen direction.
 This is a prerequisite to unlocking a system’s true potential and evoking transformational change.